charichard09/project-setup-program/README.md

 ## Description

 * _ask the user for a file name_
-* _copy the GitBash command to make directory with file name, css, and js directory for a user to paste_
+* _copy the GitBash command to make a directory with file name, css, and js, and the GitBash command to make index.html, styles.css, and scripts.js for use to paste into GitBash terminal while in the directory a user would like a fresh project folder created._
-* _prompt user to press enter for next step_
-* _copy the GitBash command to make index.html, styles.css, and scripts.js to directory for a user to paste_

 ## Setup/Installation Requirements